stt-datacore/website/static/crew/chakotay_shattered_crew.md

 series: voy
 memory_alpha:
 bigbook_tier: 3
-events: 8
+events: 9
 in_portal: true
 published: true
 ---

 He's unabashedly my favorite card, but I swear my crush is justified.
-Irreplaceable (top 5) on voyages for all permutations of his skill set with double 1k bases.
-His events are sadly as rare as his skill set (Only 5* SEC/ENG/MED), but two recent events in rapid succession after a long, long drought give hope for the future.
+TPC's situation has done a 180 recently; despite a pristine skill set, crew additions in 2019 have beaten up on his voyage usefulness, particularly SEC/ENG.
+But after a two year drought, his events have picked back up and as the only legendary variant, he can dominate event work.
+A rare skill set and uptick in events help him continue to garner work even in the face of drooping stat ranks.